Joaquín Samuel de Anchorena: Political life

 He was elected National Deputy for the City of Buenos Aires in 1908.
 When Roque Sáenz Peña assumed the Presidency in 1910, Anchorena was recommended by the Minister of Public Works, Ezequiel Ramos Mexia, to fill the Municipality of that city.
 He was later appointed by the President to that office.

 During his tenure he gave contracted the engineers Carlos Thays and Benito Carrasco, for the beautification of the Tres de Febrero Park, inaugurating it as the Rosedal.
 He also opened the first underground tramway done by the Anglo-Argentine Tramways Company (now Underground Line A), on December 1, 1913.
 Work was carried out on the expansion of the City Hall towards the Rivadavia street, which was extended throughout his term.
 His term ended in 1914.

 Accomplishments

 Anchorena also served as Comptroller in the province of Entre Rios.
-He was part of the Fiscal Oilfields Directory and President of the Columbus Theater.
+He was part of the Fiscal Oilfields Directory and President of Teatro Colón.

 He served as President of the Sociedad Rural Argentina (SRA) between 1916 and 1922.
 In 1917 he founded, within the SRA, the Biological Institute, specializing in research on health issues in agribusiness.

 He was also President of the Jockey Club on two occasions (1922-1923) and 1958-1959).
 Since 1980 the Jockey Club has been presenting an International Award within the racing circuit, which bears his name: the International Joaquin S. Anchorena Grand Prix, for the best Latin American miler.

 Anchorena died in Buenos Aires in 1961.